Surgical Antibiotic Prophylaxis in Georgia | ICARS

 • implementation of the quality improvement methodology (Plan-Do-Study-Act-Adjust)

-3. Tailored Antimicrobial Resistance Program (TAP), qualitative methodology to identify the context-specific organizational and behavioral factors that support implementation and scale-up of the ASP.
+3. Tailored Antimicrobial Resistance Programme (TAP), qualitative methodology to identify the context-specific organisational and behavioural factors that support implementation and scale-up of the ASP.

 Intended outcomes